This grant will open on Monday 26 June and close on Monday 31 July 2017 at 5pm.

 Council will not fund:

 - signage or promotional materials for a specific event

 - retrospective funding, e.g. projects that have already started or have been completed

 - groups and or organisations that operate for profit

 - projects that are clearly a duplication of an existing service

-- groups which do not have an Australian Business Number (ABN) (however, groups that do not have an ABN can receive a grant via an auspice body)
+- groups which are not incorporated or do not have an Australian Business Number (however, these groups can receive a grant via an auspice body)